julianbuettner/habit-tracker-backend/README.md

 # Habit tracking for quantifiable habits

-## Screenshots

 ## Okay what?
-This is meant to be a backend maintaining a postgres database which can be used by grafana to display your development of habits.
+This is meant to be a backend maintaining a postgres database which can be used by Grafana to display your development of habits.

 It is supposed to track things like
 - productive hours (studying, working)